-Students must be free from any condition (e.g., communicable diseases, infections, injuries, or any physical or psychological disorder) that would prevent the safe and successful performance of responsibilities and tasks required by the MLT program.
+Students must be free from any condition (e.g., communicable diseases, infections, injuries, or any physical or psychological disorder) that would prevent the safe and successful performance of responsibilities and tasks required by the CLS program.
 Any condition described above which a student develops after admission to the program may be considered sufficient cause for dismissal or suspension from the program.
 If a student's health status changes during the program, they must notify the Program Director.

-The Director of the MLT Program reserves the right to request that a MLT student be examined by a health care provider if there is evidence that the student is not able to perform as described above.
+The Director of the CLS Program reserves the right to request that a CLS student be examined by a health care provider if there is evidence that the student is not able to perform as described above.
 The provider completing the examination must be acceptable to the Director.

-If at any time during the semester a student is injured, becomes seriously ill, has surgery, or becomes pregnant, a documentation of a physician's health clearance must be provided before returning to class or clinical.
+If at any time during the semester a student is injured, becomes seriously ill, has surgery, or becomes pregnant, a physician's note must be provided before returning to class or clinical.
 This release must specifically state that the student may participate in both clinical and classroom sessions without restrictions.
 The note is to be given to the clinical instructor and Office for placement in the student's file.